 It has sometimes been argued that: (i) development will inevitably create regional disparities in GDP per capita; and (ii) these regional disparities will "naturally" vanish as economies develop.
-An inverse-U curve195 has therefore been postulated between the level of per capita GDP and the regional gaps in GDP per capita.
-Recent work seems to confirm the existence of such a correlation across EU countries at a given moment in time196.
-But when time is considered, it becomes clear that many different economic growth paths exist and that no general "rule" is warranted197.
-The application to Europe of the vast empirical literature which tests the existence of a negative correlation between growth rates and the level of growth, shows very different results, depending on the specification adopted (absolute or conditional convergence, set of control variables, spatial effects, change of convergence rate over time, etc.)198.
+An inverse-U curve has therefore been postulated between the level of per capita GDP and the regional gaps in GDP per capita.
+Recent work seems to confirm the existence of such a correlation across EU countries at a given moment in time hat he exist and that no general "rule" is warranted that many different economic growth paths exist and that no general "rule" is warranted an egative correlation between growth rates and the level of growth, shows very different results, depending on the specification adopted (absolute or conditional convergence, set of control variables, spatial effects, change of convergence rate over time, etc.) has developed and the level of growth.